libcpr/docs/contribution.md

 * Most files related to testing are located in [`test`](https://github.com/libcpr/cpr/tree/master/test).

 ## Building, Testing and Debugging
+For a project that relies on template meta programming, such as CPR, compiling tests ensures that templates are instantiated during compilation.
+Test and debug options are controlled via a set of CMake variables.
+They are located inside the root [`CMakeLists.txt`](https://github.com/libcpr/cpr/blob/master/CMakeLists.txt) file.
+Take a look at the option definitions starting with `cpr_option(...)`.
-For a project that relies on template metaprogramming, such as CPR, compiling tests ensures that templates are instantiated during compilation.
-Testing and debugging features are enabled through setting certain cmake variables, which can be found in full in [`CMakeLists.txt`](https://github.com/libcpr/cpr/blob/master/CMakeLists.txt).
-We'd like to single out `CPR_BUILD_TESTS` and `CPR_DEBUG_SANITIZER_FLAG_ALL`, which enable the building of tests and the usage of a number of sanitizers.
+We'd like to single out `CPR_BUILD_TESTS` and `CPR_DEBUG_SANITIZER_FLAG_ALL`, which enable building tests and the usage of a number of sanitizers.
 A debug build could be achieved as follows:

 {% raw %}
 ```bash